 Native vs Hybrid App Development – Choosing the Right Development Path for your App

-An app that appears simple may not be easy to code and vice versa.
+No matter how simple an app looks, it still may need a lot of work to make the app.
 App development for smartphones has evolved over the years.
 It is still a new field which has been around for a measly 2 decades.
 App development has although evolved exponentially over the years and it has been parallel to the smartphone boom.
 App development will continue chugging as long as the smartphone industry progresses.

 The modern app development process has been at a crossroads.
 The current challenge faced by the app industry is the approach to the development of an app.
 Based on the development process, there are 3 types of apps: Web apps, Native apps, and Hybrid apps.